-The Road to Purification
+The Path to Purification

-Because I wanted to seek Pastor Kim, I wanted to know a little about Pastor Kim’s background.
-So I searched for the Korean Church on the Internet.
-On the pages that popped up, I saw the website https://www.holyspiritspeaks.org.
-I opened the website and some words on it drew me in: “Man received much grace, such as the peace and happiness of the flesh, the blessing of the entire family upon the faith of one, and the healing of sicknesses, and so on.
-The rest were the of man and their godly appearance; if man could live based on such, he was considered a good believer.
-Only such believers could enter heaven after death, which means that they were saved.
-But, in their lifetime, they did not understand at all the way of life.
-They merely committed sins, then made confession in a constant cycle without any path toward a changed disposition; such was the condition of man in the Age of Grace.
+After hearing me out, he agreed with me and said that the church had invited a Pastor Chen from Hong Kong and suggested I ask him about it.
+I figured I had to gain clarity on this, that I couldn’t be careless in my faith, or else I’d cause harm to myself as well as to my brothers and sisters.
+Later on, I looked up Pastor Chen online and in the page that came up, I saw the websiteof the Descent of the Kingdom.
+I went to that site and saw some words that drew me in.
+“Man received much grace, such as the peace and happiness of the flesh, the faith of one member bringing blessing on an entire family, the healing of sickness, and so on.
+The rest were the good deeds of man and his godly appearance; if someone could live on the basis of these, they were considered an acceptable believer.
+Only believers of this kind could enter heaven after death, which meant that they were saved.
+But, in their lifetime, these people did not understand at all the way of life.
+All they did was to commit sins and then confess their sins in a constant cycle without any path to change their disposition: Such was the condition of man in the Age of Grace.
 Has man received complete salvation?
 No!
-Therefore, after that stage was complete, there is still the work of judgment and chastisement.
-This stage makes man pure through the word so as to give man a path to follow.
-This stage would not be fruitful or meaningful if it continued with the casting out of demons, for the sinful nature of man would not be cast away and man would only stop upon the forgiveness of sins.
+Therefore, after that stage of work was finished, there still remained the work of judgment and chastisement.
+This stage is to make man pure by means of the word, and thereby give him a path to follow.
+This stage would not be fruitful or meaningful if it continued with the casting out of demons, for it would fail to extirpate man’s sinful nature, and man would come to a standstill at the forgiveness of his sins.
 Through the sin offering, man has been forgiven his sins, for the work of the crucifixion has already come to an end and God has prevailed over Satan.
-But the corrupt disposition of man still remains within them and man can still sin and resist God; God has not gained mankind.
-That is why in this stage of work God uses the word to reveal the corrupt disposition of man and asks man to practice in accordance with the right path.
-This stage is more meaningful than the previous one and more fruitful as well, for now it is the word that directly supplies man’s life and enables the disposition of man to be completely renewed; it is a stage of work more thorough” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
-Reading this, I was extremely excited.
-Although I could not completely understand these words and some words even puzzled me, they gave me hope.
-I felt that here I could find a way to purify and change myself.
-I thanked God from the bottom of my heart for listening to my prayer.
-I read some of the content again and felt that the words were so well written that they watered and shepherded my thirsty soul.
-When I saw it written on the website: “If you can’t find the Hotline in your country or region, please leave us a message and we will contact you as soon as possible,” I quickly looked, but there was no Philippines Gospel Hotline and so I immediately left a message and did not hesitate to write down my contact number and email address.
+But the corrupt disposition of man still remaining within him, man can still sin and resist God, and God has not gained mankind.
+That is why in this stage of work God uses the word to expose the corrupt disposition of man, causing him to practice in accordance with the right path.
+This stage is more meaningful than the previous one, as well as more fruitful, for now it is the word that directly supplies man’s life and enables the disposition of man to be completely renewed; it is a much more thorough stage of work.
+Therefore, the incarnation in the last days has completed the significance of God’s incarnation and completely finished God’s management plan for man’s salvation” (The Word, Vol. 1.
+The Appearance and Work of God.
+The Mystery of the Incarnation (4)).
+I was so excited to read this.
+It perfectly described our condition as believers, and even though I didn’t completely understand it I saw hope in it.
+I felt I could find the path here to being cleansed and transformed.
+I gave heartfelt thanks to God for hearing my prayers.
+As I read on, I felt that it was all so wonderfully written, and that my parched spirit was being watered and shepherded.
+I wondered if these people could resolve my confusion.
+It said on the site “Should you have any questions, please leave us a message here,” so I sent them a message without the slightest hesitation and gave them my number and email.